MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Set-Date.md

 ### System.DateTime

-You can pipe a date to `Set-Date`.
+You can pipe a date to this cmdlet.

 ## OUTPUTS

 ### System.DateTime

-`Set-Date` returns an object that represents the date that it set.
+This cmdlet returns an object that represents the date that it set.

 ## NOTES